-FullStory captures page speed metrics alongside each recorded session.
+FullStory captures page speed metrics alongside each captured session.
 FullStory emphasizes three key, industry-standard metrics that you can reference to understand how fast pages loaded within a customer's session.

 Which page speed metrics does FullStory capture?

-Within the Events stream for any session playback, FullStory will show three key metrics for each visited page:
+Within the Events stream for any session playback, FullStory will show four key metrics for each visited page:

 - DOMContentLoaded (DCL), and